eprcstudio/TextformatterFootnotes/README.md

 To create a footnote reference, add a caret and an identifier inside brackets ([^1]).
 Then add the footnote in its own line using another caret and number inside brackets with a colon and text ([^1]: My footnote.).
 It will be put automatically inside the footnotes block at the end of the text.

 ### Notes
-- the identifier has to be a number but it is permissive in that you can put in the wrong order, it will be numbered back sequentially
+- the identifier has to be a number but it is permissive in that you can put in the wrong order and it will be numbered back sequentially
-- there is no support for indentation, though since `<br>` tags are supported you should be fine
+- there is no support for indentation, though since `<br>` tags are allowed you should be fine
 - if a footnote has no corresponding reference, it will be ignored and left as is

 ## Options